Australian-Internet-Observatory/DDP-Schema-Library-and-Mapping-Toolkit/README.md

-# Data Download Package Schema Library and Mapping Toolkit
+# Data Download Package Schema repository
-This repository accompanies the article **"Standardising Access to Digital Platform Data: A Taxonomy and Framework for Social Research"**, providing supplementary materials, platform-specific data schemas, and access guidance.
+This repository accompanies the article **"Standardising Access to Digital Platform Data: A Taxonomy for Social Research"**, providing supplementary materials, platform-specific data schemas, and access guidance.
 It is designed to help researchers navigate and utilise **Data Download Packages (DDPs)** for social science and computational research.

 ## Overview

-DDPs are standardized archives provided by digital platforms that allow users to request and download their personal data.
-These archives can be voluntarily shared with researchers to support transparent, and user-centered data collection.
+DDPs are standardised archives provided by digital platforms that allow users to request and download their personal data.
+These archives can be voluntarily shared with researchers to support transparent and user-centred data collection.

 This repository contains:
 - **Guidelines for accessing DDPs from different platforms**
 - **Platform-specific data schemas describing the structure, data types and components of downloaded data**
 - **Entity mappings aligned with the Unified Data Taxonomy proposed in our article**
-- **Example files and folder structures illustrating how data are organized within each platform’s package**
+- **Example files and folder structures illustrating how data are organised within each platform’s package**

 ## Repository Structure
-The repository is organized by platform, with one folder per service, Each folder includes:
+The repository is organised by platform, with one folder per service.
+Each folder includes:

 - **A guide explaining how to request and download the DDP**
 - **A summary of the data content, available formats, and expected download preparation time**
 - **A data schema file describing all major entities and their relationships**

-A summary table bellow lists all platforms included in this repository, along with key details such as data access options, available formats, and download characteristics.
+A summary table below lists all platforms included in this repository, along with key details such as data access options, available formats, and download characteristics.

 Table 1: Overview of Digital Platforms Included in the Repository and Their Data Download Package Characteristics.